Reverse a Number in Python

 Reversed Number (Functional Style): -56789

-This game allows the user to reverse a number in Python and does not place the user in a stressful atmosphere.
-The user is in control and can see how fast they can reverse a number.
-This a fun and simple game and a practical example of reversing with logic.
+This game allows users to reverse a number in Python in a non-stressful atmosphere.
+The user can see how fast they can reverse a number, providing a fun and practical example of reversing with logic.

-• Make use of the random module to produce a random number.
+1. Use the random module to generate a random number

-• Prompt the player to reverse the number and measure the time it takes them to respond.
+2. Prompt the player to reverse the number and measure the time it takes them to respond

 import time